Quantum gl(1|1) and tangle Floer homology: Introduction

 Let $\T$ be a tangle and color each strand of $\T$ by the vector representation $V$.
-Under the identification above, up to an overall factor of a positive integer power of $(1-q^{-2})$, box tensor product with the type $\tDA$ bimodule $\ctt(\T)$ acts on $K_0(\AA(\PP))$ as the Reshetikhin-Turaev intertwiner associated to the disjoint union of the colored tangle $\T$ and a trivial $(1,1)$-tangle colored by $L(\lambda_{n+1})$ (see Figure \ref{fig:RTtangle}). \end{thmA}
+Under the identification above, up to an overall factor of a positive integer power of \scalebox{.98}[1.0]{$(1-q^{-2})$}, box tensor product with the type $\tDA$ bimodule $\ctt(\T)$ acts on $K_0(\AA(\PP))$ as the Reshetikhin-Turaev intertwiner associated to the colored \scalebox{.993}[1.0]{tangle $\T$ tensored with $\id_{L(\lambda_{\PP})}$ (see Figure \ref{fig:RTtangle}).
+The precise statement is given in Equation \eqref{eqn:thmA}. }\footnote{The appearance of the extra representation $L(\lambda_P)$ is possibly related to the fact that tangle Floer homology recovers knot Floer homology tensored with a $2$-dimensional vector space, rather than knot Floer homology alone.} \end{thmA}

 Theorem A is proved in Subsections \ref{subsec-A-P} and \ref{subsec-K0-CT}.

 We also introduce dg bimodules $\EE(\PP)$ and $\FF(\PP)$ over $(\AA(\PP), \AA(\PP))$ which act on $K_0(\AA(\PP))$ as the elements $E$ and $F$ of $U_q(\gloneone)$.
 In disanalogy with other categorifications of quantized enveloping algebras, these dg bimodules do not arise from induction and restriction with respect to a tower of algebras comprising the dg algebras $\AA(\PP)$.